F5Networks/f5-telemetry-streaming/docs/index.rst

 Introduction
 ------------

-Telemetry Streaming is an iControl LX extension that sends telemetry information, such as client/server stats, from the BIG-IP to third-party monitoring and stats aggregation tools such as:
+Telemetry Streaming is an iControl LX extension that sends telemetry information, such as client/server stats, from the BIG-IP to third-party monitoring and stats aggregation tools.
+For an updated list of the available consumers for Telemetry Streaming see :ref:`setting-up-consumer`.

 -  Splunk
 -  Azure Log Analytics